Discover how to save time and money, by managing your finances and overseas transactions with ease.

 A guide to accessing the French healthcare system, including finding a doctor or specialist, going to the hospital, dentists and emergency services.
 Healthcare in France also requires mandatory health insurance.

 France's healthcare system provides some of the best public healthcare in the world, although private health insurance is necessary for certain circumstances.

-Everyone should have health insurance, but finding the right coverage can be time consuming.
-Here's a guide on how to choose the right health insurance for you.
+If you're considering private health insurance, finding the right health insurance plan or health insurance company can be time consuming.
+This guide explains how to choose the right private health insurance for you.

 International health insurance for expats: How to choose between local insurance or an international health insurance plan.
 When is expat medical insurance necessary?